6 Entrepreneurs Tell Us Their Biggest Mistakes

 “launched without a revenue model in mind”

-I’m a 21-year-old serial entrepreneur, digital marketing consultant, author, public speaker, and change-maker.
-I started my first business in high school and sold it two years after growing the business to 15+ employees.
+I’m a serial entrepreneur, digital marketing consultant, author, public speaker, and change-maker.
+I started my first business in high school and sold it two years after growing the business to more than 15 employees.
 Here’s my answer to this question:

 What are some mistakes you have made as a business owner?